hypertrace/hypertrace-view-generator/README.md

 Hypertrace view creator is a bootstrap job that runs once and creates required views in pinot -  `spanEventView`, `serviceCallView`, `backendEntityView`, `rawServiceView`, `rawTraceView`.

-Ones this views are there in pinot, Hypertrace view generator takes enriched traces which [Hypertrace trace enricher](https://github.com/hypertrace/hypertrace-trace-enricher) pushed to kafka and materializes them into pinot views.
+Once these views are there in pinot, Hypertrace view generator consumes(from kafka) enriched traces produced by [Hypertrace trace enricher](https://github.com/hypertrace/hypertrace-trace-enricher), applies required filters, transformations and then materializes them into pinot views.

 ## Building locally